Injection Moulding for Medical Products

 New and improved versions of a medical instrument or tool may reach the market, however, once consumer confidence has been established the success of the product is more likely to be assured.
 In the medical sector – where life-changing solutions can be adopted – optimising the performance is requisite.

 When creating something as important as medical grade plastics, it’s necessary to employ the services of a learned team with the acumen and experience to deliver products precisely to specification.
 You’ll need to have a products designer, material expert, mould tool manufacturer, plastic injection moulder and engineers of different disciplines.
-This is exactly what you have at Wheatley Plastics.
+This is exactly what you have at Wheatley Plastics – a company that specialises in medical moulding.

 There are several factors that will need to be addressed throughout the manufacturing process, from design to moulding.
 Relying on the expertise of learned and experienced individuals is the surest way to circumvent any quandaries and create a bespoke or tailored medical plastic injection mould.